alexbfree/thesis/src/chapter-1.md

 **C8: Validation and enumeration of supported families' attitudes and needs around civic data**

 The pilot study [[1.3.1](#1.3.1)] and its continuation through Case Study One [[Chapter 4](#chapter-4)] was useful to validate that people do feel the effects of data records about them and, contrary to early expectations, do care about data access.
-People want **continuing rights, control and visibility over their personal data**, so that it remains **fair, accurate and meaningful**.
-Furthermore, the lived experiences of supported families show how **data can become a proxy for human involvement**, and that this can be harmful and disempowering.
+People want continuing rights, control and visibility over their personal data, so that it remains fair, accurate and meaningful.
+Furthermore, the lived experiences of supported families show how data can become a proxy for human involvement, and that this can be harmful and disempowering.
 In particular:

-- Supported families need **meaningful interaction** with and through data,
+- Supported families need meaningful interaction with and through data,
-- They need to be **given a voice** to explain, challenge or add context to data, and
+- They need to be given a voice to explain, challenge or add context to data, and
-- **Transparency over data can improve trust** in support services.
+- Transparency over data can improve trust in support services.

 **C9: _Shared Data Interaction_: A proposed model for more efficient and empowering social support relationships that embraces human-centricity**.

 Support service providers want to be more data-centric to improve accuracy [[4.1.2](#4.1.2), [4.2.3](#4.2.3)], while supported families want a more human, less data-centric treatment. [[4.2.4](#4.2.4)] describes a novel model that has the potential to address both parties' conflicting needs and enhance the support relationship: _Shared Data Interaction_.
 While this was not evaluated in the field, it is consistent with emergent practices [[4.3.1](#4.3.1)], and, after thorough exploration by participants [[Table 3.1](#table-3.1)] - was perceived to be beneficial.
 The benefits (and challenges) of such an approach are explored thoroughly in [[4.4.3](#4.4.3)].
-The success of this study's methodology [[3.5.2](#3.5.2)] provides further evidence for the effectiveness of bringing people together around representations of data, echoing other researchers' work on _boundary objects_ [@star1989] and _'things to think with'_ [@brandt2004].
+The success of this study's methodology [[3.5.2](#3.5.2)] provides further evidence for the effectiveness of bringing people together around representations of data, echoing other researchers' work on _boundary objects_ [@star1989] and _things to think with_ [@brandt2004].

 ### Additional contributions in the context of GDPR and Everyday Data Access{#1.2.4}